Quantum Corrections to $\eta/s$ from JT Gravity: Quantum corrected Green's function and

 where $\omega$ denotes the energy of the scalar field under consideration, which describes a black hole perturbation, $E_2$ and $E_1$ represent the black hole energies before and after the perturbation, and $M$ is the black hole mass.

-We will analyze the Green's function separately in two distinct temperature regimes.
+In what follows, we will compute the Wightman Green's function $\langle\mathcal{G}(\omega)\rangle$ in two distinct temperature regimes, and use the KMS condition to obtain the corresponding retarded Green's functions.
 First, we will examine the \emph{semi-classical} limit $T\gg\frac{1}{C}$ in which the quantum effects are much smaller than the temperature scale, and then the opposite \emph{quantum} regime $T\ll\frac{1}{C}$ in which quantum effects dominate over temperature.
 However, one should keep in mind that the results obtained in the quantum regime should be interpreted with caution, as a new theoretical framework may be needed for a proper description of hydrodynamics and of the shear viscosity (we return to this point in the Conclusions).
 Nonetheless, we present our $\eta/s$ results for $T C \ll 1$ since they may still offer useful physical intuition, with the understanding that a more thorough analysis could lead to a different behavior in this particular temperature range.
 Throughout the analysis we focus on the regime $\omega \ll M$, which implies\footnote{One can show that $M\propto T^2$ and $M\propto T$ at the saddle points, in the semiclassical and quantum regimes respectively.} $\omega \ll T$, ensuring that the frequency remains the lowest energy scale in the system and that hydrodynamics is well-defined (subject to the caveat above).

 In the two temperature ranges, we have: \begin{itemize} \item Semi-classical regime, $T\gg\frac{1}{C}$ and $\omega\ll M$:\\ Note that we can approximate the momenta as follows,

 By taking $k_1\geq0$ and $k_2\geq0$ and dropping terms proportional to $\omega/M$, the integral \eqref{eq:g1} can be approximated as